MLS Internship Led to a New Career for a Communication Student

 "I earned my bachelor's in journalism and...learned a number of new things from the communication program," he said.
 "Learning on the job alongside with the MA program in communication came in very handy.
 I was able to apply my real-life experiences to the program and my book knowledge to the internship."

-With the desire to continue working in sports communication throughout his career, Pandya believes his master's degree will enable him to further his career.
+With the desire to continue working in sports communication throughout his career, Pandya believes his master's degree could enable him to further his career.
 "I have an amazing boss right now and would one day love to be as knowledgeable and involved as he is in the sports world," he said.
 "I am very thankful for the opportunities that I have gotten through SNHU and MLS.
 One year ago, I would not have thought that I would be anywhere near the position I am in now."